Wumpf/glhelper/README.md

 --------
 * Makes heavy use of some C++11 stuff like enum class, initializer lists, variadic templates...
 * Should be platform independent but I only tested win x64 NVIDIA.
-(Simply because there are not may drives out there yet ;)
+(Also because there are not many drivers for GL4.5 out there yet ;)

 Development
 --------
 Used in some personal (experimental!) projects.
-Functionallity is extendend on personal necessity.
+Functionallity is mostly extendend on personal necessity.
 However, feedback from fellow OpenGL users is warmly welcome :)
+I am aware of the lack of unit tests.
+But since I lack time and motivation to write them, I just use the projects using this library as (bad-coverage) tests. (yesyesyes bad practice I now, but this is not meant for heavy production stuff)

 Contents
 --------